edchengg/model_selection/README.md

 # Model Selection for Cross-lingual Transfer

-This repository contains the code and resources for the following [paper](https://aclanthology.org/2021.emnlp-main.459.pdf).
+This repository contains the code and resources for the [paper](https://aclanthology.org/2021.emnlp-main.459.pdf).

 ## Requirements
 1. py3.7